This easy, homemade Caramel Corn is a must-make recipe in my kitchen each and every Halloween season. Crunchy, sweet and completely irresistible!

 I’m issuing a warning before we move ahead with this.
 This stuff is addictive.
 I suggest immediately packaging it up in cute, festive containers and giving it away to friends and family.
 There, you’ve been warned.
 Proceed with caution.

-    It’s time for it to go in the oven.
-Toss it around a bit with a large spoon every 15 minutes or so while it cooks.
 The longer you bake it, the crispier it will be.
-If you don’t care about your relationship with your dentist, you can take it out of the oven after 30 minutes and it will be soft and chewy.
-For a crisp, crunchy result, bake for 45 minutes.
-After baking, remove it from the oven and allow to sit till cool enough to handle.
-Go through it with your hands, breaking up any large chunks.
-Store in an airtight container or two gallon sized zippered storage bags.
+If you don’t care about your relationship with your dentist, you can take it out of the oven after 20 minutes and it will be slightly soft and chewy.
+For a crisp, crunchy result, bake for 30 minutes.

 - 3/4 cup butter (1-1/2 sticks)

 - 1/2 cup light corn syrup

 - 1/2 teaspoon baking soda

 - 1 teaspoon vanilla extract